Equivariant infinite loop space theory, the space level story: The equivalence between the Segal and operadic machines

-for $q\geq 0$, where the colimits are formed using the adjoint structure maps of $T$; our $G$-spectra are all connective, so that their negative homotopy groups are zero.
+where the colimits are formed using the adjoint structure maps of $T$; our $G$-spectra are all connective, so that their negative homotopy groups are zero.
 A map $T\rtarr T'$ is a stable equivalence if its induced maps of homotopy groups are isomorphisms.
 That depends only on large $V$.
-Thus we may focus on those $V$ that contain $\bR^2$, so that the group completions of \myref{approx} are available.
-Applying $\OM^V$ to the $V$th spaces implicit in (\ref{WOWWOW}), we obtain a diagram of $G$-spaces under $Y_1$.
+Thus we may focus on those $V$ that contain $\bR$, so that the group completions of Theorems \ref{bigSegal} and \ref{approx} are available.

+Applying $\OM^V$ to the $V$th spaces implicit in the diagram \autoref{WOWWOW}, we obtain a diagram of $G$-spaces under $Y_1$.
 By completely different proofs, both maps

 are group completions.
 Therefore, once we prove that the arrows other than $\om$ are stable equivalences, it will follow that $\om$ is also a stable equivalence.
-Indeed, arranging as we may that our outputs are $\OM$-$G$-spectra and using that they are connective, $\om$ is a stable equivalence if and only if the map $\om_0$ it induces on $0$th $G$-spaces is a $G$-equivalence.
+Indeed, arranging as we may that our outputs are $\OM$-$G$-spectra and using that they are connective, $\om$ is a stable equivalence if and only if the map $\om_0$ it induces on $0$th $G$-spaces is a weak $G$-equivalence.
 The displayed group completions imply that $\om_0$ induces a homology isomorphism on fixed point spaces.
-Since these spaces are Hopf spaces, hence simple, it follows that $\om_0$ induces an isomorphism on homotopy groups, so that $\om_0$ is a $G$-equivalence.
+Since these spaces are Hopf spaces, hence simple, it follows that $\om_0$ induces an isomorphism on homotopy groups, so that $\om_0$ is a weak $G$-equivalence.

-Since wedges taken over $G$-sets $(\bf n, \al)$ play a significant role in our arguments, we introduce the following convenient notation.